spatialillusions/milgraphics/README.md

 ### Input

-GeoJSON with SIDC etc. stored as properties.
-(A specification for how to store geometries as GeoJSON will be created.)
+First data will be input in GeoJSON, at the moment the data will be defined with the same geometries as in 2525D.

+In the future NVG and maybe SitaWare SLF will be supported as input formats.
+(This may include several other formats as well.)

 ### Output